Preparing For Your Long Distance Move

 If you’re relying on a moving company to pack your belongings, organize items and keep them in the appropriate room.
 This will make the packing process efficient for the movers and help you easily unpack.

 If you’re handling the packing yourself, start with items you use infrequently like tabletop knickknacks, holiday decorations, or books.
-Here are packing materials you’ll need:
+Here are the packing materials you’ll need:

 New (or almost new) sturdy packing boxes and packing tape